Green Smoothie Gourmet

 Why You'll Love These

 Tastes better than the original.
 The original Hostess cupcake is delicious, but using high-quality cocoa as well as other healthier ingredients, makes this homemade version taste better than the classic treat.
+And this homemade Hostess cupcake doesn't have the preservatives or additives found in the famous snack cake.

 Ingredients